rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 - Login and Signup
 - Level Based Approach
 - Lot of soft skills assessed
-- Admin Panel for User Stats
+- Admin Panel for Stats like - Soft Skills, Time Taken, Score Achieved
-- Retry approach to figure out solution again
+- Graphical representation of stats
 - Hints available for all rounds
 - Test coverage
+- LeaderBoard
+- Separate Result Component for every user after they finish the treasure hunt

 ## How to Run Locally
 1. Clone the repo
-2. Create and activate virtual env
-3. Install all requirements with `pip install -r requirements.txt`
-4. Add all the environment variables or use the given ones with `source.env`
-5. Run the app with `flask run`
+2. To run the Main Web App, go to frontend folder, run `npm install` command
+3. When all the packages and dependencies are installed then run `npm start` command and the development server will start on `localhost:3000`
+4. To run the `Admin Portal`, go to admin folder, run `npm install` command
+5. When all the packages and dependencies are installed then run `npm start` command and the development server will start
+6. To run the backend part, go to backend folder, run `npm install` command
+7. After all dependencies and packages are installed, run `node index.js` command

 ### Other Tools
-#### 1. Admin Creation
-It can be done by running `python manage.py create-admin`

-#### 2. Admin Login
+#### Admin Login
 Admin login to view stats can be done via
 ```
-email : admin@test.com
+email : rahulbarnwalofficial@gmail.com
-pass : admin123
+pass : 123456789
 ```